Ahmed-Farrag/CustomerApp/raod/README.md

 //method-override from npm to use http verbs as PUT or DELETE
 //require it and take the method from npm and put it in server.js file

+// make search method and RegExp in it